Andréa Guiot: Life

 She performed at Carnegie Hall in New York City in a concert performance of Poulenc's Dialogues des Carmélites, and took part in the staged world premiere of the opera at the Teatro Colón in Buenos Aires in 1965, returning for Euridice in Gluck's Orfeo ed Euridice the following year.
 She frequently performed at the Opéra du Rhin in Strasbourg, especially in Italian repertoire, as Desdemona in Verdi's Otello in 1973, as Puccini's Madama Butterfly in 1974, as Elisabetta in Verdi's Don Carlos in 1975, and the same year as Micaëla at the Jersey State Opera in Newark.
 In France she sang regularly at major opera houses such as Bordeaux, Nice, Toulouse and Vichy.
-Other roles were Fiordiligo in Così fan tutte and Donna Elvira in Don Giovanni, Marzelline in Beethoven's Fidelio, Juliette in Gounod's Roméo et Juliette, Verdi's La traviata and Alice Ford in Falstaff, Teresa in Benvenuto Cellini by Berlioz and Liu in Puccini's Turandot.
+Other roles were Fiordiligi in Così fan tutte and Donna Elvira in Don Giovanni, Marzelline in Beethoven's Fidelio, Juliette in Gounod's Roméo et Juliette, Verdi's La traviata and Alice Ford in Falstaff, Teresa in Benvenuto Cellini by Berlioz and Liu in Puccini's Turandot.

 Guiot officially retired from the stage in Strasbourg in 1975, as Elisabetta.
 From 1977, she was a professor at the Conservatoire de Paris, succeeding her teacher Janine Micheau, where the soprano Valérie Millot was among her students.
 She also taught in Lyon, Marseille, Montpellier, Strasbourg and Toulouse.
 She was a Chevalier in the Ordre national du Mérite and Commandeur of the Ordre des Arts et des Lettres.

 Guiot died from COVID-19 in Nîmes at age 93 during the pandemic in France.